 I found, in fact, that as I revised and layered, my own story became buried in a better plot and a higher meaning.
 Yes, sometimes truth is stranger than fiction, but usually fiction is just better.

 Guernica: Your own young adult years are full of adventure and travel.
-No doubt that spirit of imagination and possibility infused this book.
-Was this novel something you craved to write even then?
-How did you sustain interest in it for so long?
+No doubt that spirit of exploration infused this book.

 Jonathan Weisman: One of the great sadnesses of my life, as I take stock at middle age, is the sense that the adventure largely ended by the time I was twenty-five.
 From nineteen to then, I studied for a year at the University of Sussex, took a year off to travel, to live with and care for a quadriplegic, to nurture my first long-term romantic relationship, to end that relationship, meet and marry, to serve in the Peace Corps in West Africa and the Philippines, and to travel a ridiculous amount on as little money as possible, through Europe (Western as well as the then-communist East), Africa, Asia, and Central America.

 When I was in the Peace Corps, there were middle-aged men—often divorcees—hanging with the young volunteers, trying to relive their youth.
 I don’t hanker for that.
 I am not trying to be young again.
 But I do feel the need to capture that energy in story form before it slips from my mind, to recount those adventures if not relive them.
 As I said, I nurtured a novel based on my experiences in Brighton for twenty years.
 My second, as-yet-unfinished novel is set in the remote mountains of the Philippines, where I lived most of my Peace Corps service.